WebAssembly/spec/spectec/doc/Language.md

 Each production in turn is defined by a left-hand side, which is the symbol sequence to parse, and a right-hand side that computes the attribute synthesised by this production.
-The type of this attribute has to be declared with the grammar.
+The type of this attribute has to be declared with the grammar;
+when omitted it defaults to `()`.
+The right-hand sides of productions can be omitted as well, in which case they return the synthesised attribute of the left-hand side.
+Either all or none of a grammars right-hand sides must be omitted.

 Possible symbols include basic terminal *tokens*, which are either text literals (for textual grammars),